1. What is Evergreen?

 From community volunteers on the public mailing list or via real-time chat, or with paid support to one or more of several companies and organizations that support Evergreen.
 And, of course, there is this website, the mailing list archives, and the official documentation.
 We also have a yearly conference where the community gets together.
 You may also check out our public demo servers.

-3. How is Evergreen different from the competition?
+5. How is Evergreen different from other ILSes?

 All software has strengths and weaknesses, and for non-trivial software there is no such thing as being “feature complete”.
 Every library automation system (also referred to as an ILS or LMS) has a set of features that is either aligned with the needs of the people actually using the software or not, and comparing lists of such features may be comparing apples and oranges while calling both bananas.
 It’s more important to see how the software works in practice for your use cases.